CORUZEN/SDB/3-DEVELOPMENT-KNOWLEDGE-BASE.md

 ---

-**📚 This knowledge base represents 6 months of intensive development, 3 major version releases, enterprise-grade best practices, and complete endpoint certification with 100% success rate.
+**📚 This knowledge base represents 6 months of intensive development, 4 major version releases, enterprise-grade best practices, dynamic import solutions for webpack issues, and complete endpoint certification with 100% success rate.
 Use it as the foundation for all future FRIAXIS development work.**

 ---

 *Last Updated: September 23, 2025*
-*Version: 4.0.2*
+*Version: 4.0.3 - Dynamic Import Solutions & 100% Endpoint Certification*
 *Status: Production Ready with Certified Endpoints* ✅